 Amongst other things, Emily in Paris is a show about marketing, agencies, influencers, and PR.
 Particularly in the first season, these topics are baked into its inner fibres.
 The first episode’s opening line uses an industry ‘Movers and Shakers’ article for exposition.
 The titular role of Emily is portrayed by Lily Collins, whose father’s song soundtracked one of the best ads of the 2000s.
 And the majority of narrative conflict is driven by this supposed tension between agencies and influencers.

 But as the scene above shows, the representation of this industry always feels a little off, somewhat skewed, almost like it would appear in a dream.
 And whilst the things that happen in our dreams rarely reflect reality in an accurate way, our interpretations of them can help us understand our reality on a deeper level.
 So, this is what we hope to do with Emily in Paris – analyse and interpret its dream of influencer marketing, with the help of some discerning industry experts.

-This post is for members only.
-Sign up to enjoy reading the rest of this article.
+Register for free to become a member and enjoy reading the rest of this article.

 Sign up now